 Attorney Jay H. Bernstein

 Jay H. Bernstein manages the workers' compensation practice of the firm.
 His practice also includes Social Security Disability law.
-Mr. Bernstein is licensed to practice law in New Jersey, Connecticut, Pennsylvania, and Washington D.C.
+Mr. Bernstein is licensed to practice law in New Jersey, Pennsylvania, and Washington D.C.

 Mr. Bernstein, who has practiced for over 30 years, has represented thousands of injured workers throughout New Jersey, and has been certified by the Supreme Court of New Jersey as a Certified Workers' Compensation attorney, a distinction held by less than 5% of attorneys throughout the State.
 Mr. Bernstein has taught and lectured on NJ Worker's Compensation, Federal Social Security Laws and Medicare before the National Business Institute.

 Prior to joining Kirsch, Stone & Morgan, Mr. Bernstein clerked for the Israeli Ministry of Justice, the US Congress, and the US ARMY JAG Corps.